-You can set start-stop times in the camera menu if you are using Auto.
+You can set start-stop times in the camera menu if you are using Auto (GoCam and Ghost only).
 However, if you are using Premium Service, it's easier to set them in the app, which is shown here.
 However, the explanation is the same if you set the start-stop times in the camera menu.

 Take photos only during on part of the day